aaronlelevier/textress_project/docs/saltstack.rst

 salt '*' state.sls <state_name>

 # send out `highstate` from /srv/salt/top.sls
+# Note: the '*' is always an arg, so if I want to send out state to only certain
+#   minions, then I would just name them there instead of '*'
 salt '*' state.highstate
-[note: the '*' is always an arg, so if I want to send out state to only certain minions, then I would just name them there instead of '*']

 # show accepted server keys
 salt-key -L